bluebird75/luaunit/doc/index.rst

     the expected type, the received type and the received value to help you identify better the problem.

-.. function:: assertIsNumber(value)
+.. function:: assertIsNumber(value [, extra_msg])

     **Aliases**: *assertNumber()*, *assert_is_number()*, *assert_number()*

-    Assert that the argument is a number (integer or float)
+    Assert that the argument is a number (integer or float).
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsString(value)
+.. function:: assertIsString(value [, extra_msg])

     **Aliases**: *assertString()*, *assert_is_string()*, *assert_string()*

     Assert that the argument is a string.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsTable(value)
+.. function:: assertIsTable(value [, extra_msg])

     **Aliases**: *assertTable()*, *assert_is_table()*, *assert_table()*

     Assert that the argument is a table.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsBoolean(value)
+.. function:: assertIsBoolean(value [, extra_msg])

     **Aliases**: *assertBoolean()*, *assert_is_boolean()*, *assert_boolean()*

     Assert that the argument is a boolean.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsNil(value)
+.. function:: assertIsNil(value [, extra_msg])

     **Aliases**: *assertNil()*, *assert_is_nil()*, *assert_nil()*

-    Assert that the argument is a nil.
+    Assert that the argument is nil.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsFunction(value)
+.. function:: assertIsFunction(value [, extra_msg])

     **Aliases**: *assertFunction()*, *assert_is_function()*, *assert_function()*

     Assert that the argument is a function.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsUserdata(value)
+.. function:: assertIsUserdata(value [, extra_msg])

     **Aliases**: *assertUserdata()*, *assert_is_userdata()*, *assert_userdata()*

     Assert that the argument is a userdata.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsCoroutine(value)
+.. function:: assertIsCoroutine(value [, extra_msg])

     **Aliases**: *assertCoroutine()*, *assert_is_coroutine()*, *assert_coroutine()*

     Assert that the argument is a coroutine (an object with type *thread* ).
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsThread(value)
+.. function:: assertIsThread(value [, extra_msg])

     **Aliases**: *assertIsThread()*, *assertThread()*, *assert_is_thread()*, *assert_thread()*

     Same function as :func:assertIsCoroutine .
 Since Lua coroutines have the type thread, it's not clear which name is the clearer, so we provide syntax for both names.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

 .. _assert-table: